The Best Knee Brace for Meniscus Tears

 Tri-compartment Unloader Knee Braces

 Tri-compartment unloader knee braces are a recent innovation in bracing technology.
 They can simultaneously unload all three knee compartments.
 Unlike uni-compartment unloaders that push or pull the knee, a tri-compartment unloader uses a spring hinge system to decompress the entire knee joint as it bends.
-This can reduce internal forces in all three knee compartments by up to 64% (11).
+This can reduce joint contact forces in all three knee compartments by over 40% (11).
 The spring loaded hinge acts like a shock absorber, making it ideal for protecting the cartilage in a torn meniscus from joint contact forces associated with weight-bearing and knee bending.
 This helps to reduce pain and improve mobility.
 The spring also assists with knee extension, which is useful when strengthening the quadricep muscles during meniscus tear rehabilitation.

 Currently, the only tri-compartment unloader on the market is Spring Loaded Technology’s Levitation knee brace.